sav-che/TL-2/Authors/Schneider, Josef {std. Jos. Schneid.}.md

-> [!cite] BHL link: this entry starts at [page 275](https://www.biodiversitylibrary.org/item/104077#page/289/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 275](https://www.biodiversitylibrary.org/page/33333414) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schneider, Josef (x-1885), Austrian botanist; assistant at the botanical museum and garden of the University of Wien. (*Jos.
-Schneid.*).
+Schneider, Josef (x-1885), Austrian botanist; assistant at the botanical museum and garden of the University of Wien.
+**Abbreviated name**: *Jos.
+Schneid.*

 #### Herbarium and types